koldy/model/readme.md

 - `min(x: number)` - the minimum number accepted for this property
 - `max(x: number)` - the maximum number accepted for this property
 - `between(x: number, y: number)` - shorthand for combination of `min()` and `max()`
+- `withCustomGetter(fn: function)` - optionally transforms value when getter is called
+    - function gets object for first parameter with keys:
+        - `value: number|null` - a value that could be inspected
+        - `name: string` - name of the property
+        - `target: object` - the instance of object on which the setter function was called
+    - function can and should return something (anything)

 Example: